 Typically, the Bachelor takes around 3 years to complete.
 We have mentioned a few universities previously, although you can find more information on which universities offer the paramedic degree here.

 If the thought of going to university full-time or even part time is out of reach at the moment, then there are other alternatives.
 One of the most popular courses is the HLT51020 – Diploma of Emergency Health Care (formerly known as HLT51015 – Diploma of Paramedical Science).

-When choosing the university pathway via the Bachelor of Paramedic Science, you are typically awarded subject credits towards the degree if you have attained a diploma studying emergency health care and pre-hospital emergency care principles.
-Universities have different entry criteria; therefore it is always wise to make your own enquiries first.
+When choosing the university pathway via the Bachelor of Paramedic Science, you may be awarded subject credits towards the degree if you have attained a diploma.
+Universities have different entry criteria; therefore it is always recommended to make your own enquiries.

 Experienced and credentialed Ambulance Paramedics may be eligible to apply for immediate positions with NSW Ambulance if they meet the appropriate clinical training and have sufficient paramedic experience as a clinician.
 Simply email [email protected] to apply for a permanent or casual position.

 If you have a recognised NSW university degree in paramedicine, you are eligible to apply to NSWAS.
 In some cases, those in their final year of study may also be eligible.